 Here is my own story.
 When I was a child, I was very thin and my

 parents worried about my weight.
-After a while, I felt rather put
+After a while, I felt rather put upon,

-unfortunate game that had developed, in which (at least so it seemed to me) the only way
+that had developed, in which (at least so it seemed to me) the only way

 I could win was to starve!
 I even remember once refusing to eat even

 though I was very hungry, then I sneaked food after my parents left the

 room!
 The only way around this sort of thing is to stay on the child's

 side so it's clear that the only "winner" will be all of you,

 on the same side.
 It's about the importance of being on the child's side

 and letting him know this.
 That's where validation and empathy are so